-If you are interested in writing a review for Textual Cultures, please contact the appropriate book review editor and attach a copy of your c.v.
+If you are interested in writing a review for Textual Cultures, please contact the appropriate book review editor with your query.

-• British and Anglophone Book Review Editor: Amy Gore (amy.gore@ndsu.edu)
+- British, the Americas, and Global Anglophone Book Review Editor: Amy Gore (amy.gore@ndsu.edu)

 Essay submissions